MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 > The Quantum Development Kit requires **.NET Core**.
 Please make sure the
 > **.NET Core cross-platform development** workload is installed as part of Visual Studio.

-If you do not have Visual Studio 2017 installed, you can download Visual Studio 2017 Community Edition for free.
+If you do not have Visual Studio installed, you can download the Visual Studio Community Edition for free.
-To do so, please see the [Install Visual Studio 2017](https://docs.microsoft.com/visualstudio/install/install-visual-studio) page.
+For more information, visit the [Install Visual Studio](https://docs.microsoft.com/visualstudio/install/install-visual-studio) web site.

 Once the extension is installed, take a look at the [quickstart guide](xref:microsoft.quantum.write-program) for information on how to write Q# operations and how to invoke them from C#.